ch-stark/blogapplicationsetsglobalnamespace/blog.md

         value: 'openshift-gitops, open-cluster-management-global-set'
 ```

-B: Manage the `open-cluster-management-global-set` namespace by the dedault openshift-gitops instance
+### Manage the `open-cluster-management-global-set` namespace by the dedault openshift-gitops instance

 To allow for the above namespace to be managed by OpenShift GitOps, we have labeled them with the following: